-Neuropsychology is the study of the relationship between brain function and behavior.
+Neuropsychology is the study of the relationship between brain function and behaviour.
 Clinical Neuropsychologists evaluate cognitive functions using a variety of standardized tests that measure different domains of neuropsychological functioning.
 Understanding these domains is crucial for diagnosing and treating neurological and neuropsychological disorders.
 Here, we outline the primary domains of neuropsychological functioning and their significance:

 Orientation #